 Tech stack for online medicine delivery app development

 When you calculate the cost of developing your medicine delivery app, you’ll need to consider not only developers’ pay but also the investment you’ll need to make into technology solutions your app will use.
 Some of those solutions are optional, but others are necessary.
-Here, we’ll show you several examples and explain how they benefit your app development.
+Here, we’ll show you several examples and explain how they benefit your on-demand medicine delivery app development.

 APIs — application programming interfaces — are used to implement parts of functionality instead of building it from scratch.
 APIs shorten the development time and help you launch your app faster.
 There are quite a number of free open-source APIs available, but there are also some that are paid.
 Typically, using even paid APIs is still cheaper than building a feature from scratch.